Many people experience leg pain.

 As you do, apply ice to it, wrap it in a compression bandage, and keep it elevated.

-In rare cases, severely pulled muscles may need to be surgically repaired.
+In rare cases, severely pulled muscles may require surgical intervention.

 Leg Pain From A Sprained Ligament